wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 1.4.1 =
+Uses a relative AJAX URL to avoid false cross-domain blocking when more than one URL points to the same site.

 = 1.4 =
 1. Provided the ability to choose MP3 or Flash for the format of the audio.